 While the writings and influence of John continue to this day, Domitian was assassinated by court officials.
 The Senate condemned the memory of Domitian to oblivion, as had been done with the conspirator Sejanus, Emperor Nero, and later with Marcus Aurelius’ son Commodus.

 What is unique about John’s gospel writing in Greek — for the New Testament was originally written in Greek, thanks to Alexander the Great‘s “Hellenization” campaign of the eastern world — is that it is perhaps the simplest Greek in the New Testament, and yet it is most profound theologically.
 It is the first Greek that I learned when I studied the subject at university and will be the last Greek I shall forget.
 He starts his Gospel with the same words that the first book of the Bible, Genesis, opens with:

 In the beginning…

 And the Word was God

-While only the Gospels of Matthew and Luke contain the well known Nativity story, the Gospel of John tells the story of Christ before he was born.
+Only the Gospels of Matthew and Luke contain the well-known Nativity story, but the Gospel of John tells the story of Christ before he was born.
 Yet the last of John’s writings, the Book of Revelation, is a very different kind of literature, a type of prophetic writing known as “apocalyptic” literature.
 This was a popular form of literature in Judaism that spanned three centuries before the writing of Revelation.
-It is not the Revelation of John, rather John starts it as “The Revelation of Jesus Christ.”
+It is not the Revelation of John; instead, John starts it as “The Revelation of Jesus Christ.”